Rhode Island Business Plan Competition Names 15 Semi-finalists

 Sixty-three organizations—including private businesses, professional firms, banks, investors, colleges and universities, nonprofit and service organizations, and public agencies, as well as six former competitors—are sponsoring the 2017 Competition.

-Lead sponsors of the 2017 Competition are Bryant University, Everhope Foundation, Hinckley Allen, Integrated Media Group, KLR, Locke Lord, Material Science Associates (former competitor), MedMates, and Sprout.
+Lead sponsors of the 2017 Competition are Bryant University, Everhope Foundation, Hinckley Allen, Integrated Media Group, KLR, Locke Lord, Materials Science Associates (former competitor), MedMates, and Sprout.

-Also sponsoring the 2017 Competition are Bank of America, Barlow, Josephs & Holmes, Ltd., Betaspring, Brown University Nelson Center for Entrepreneurship, Center for Women and Enterprise, Community College of Rhode Island, Cumulus Media, Envision Technology Advisors, FM Global, Greater Providence Chamber of Commerce, GrowthLab Financial, Hatch Entrepreneurial Center, Providence Journal Charitable Legacy Fund, Roger Williams University, Social Enterprise Greenhouse (former competitor), Tech Collective, URI College of Business Administration, and Verizon.
+Also sponsoring the 2017 Competition are Bank of America, Barlow, Josephs & Holmes, Ltd., Betaspring, Brown University Nelson Center for Entrepreneurship, Center for Women and Enterprise, Cumulus Media, Envision Technology Advisors, FM Global, Goldman Sachs 10,000 Small Businesses at CCRI, Greater Providence Chamber of Commerce, GrowthLab Financial, Hatch Entrepreneurial Center, Providence Journal Charitable Legacy Fund, Roger Williams University, Social Enterprise Greenhouse (former competitor), Tech Collective, URI College of Business Administration, and Verizon.

 Sponsors also include AAA Northeast, Bank Rhode Island, The Beacon Mutual Insurance Company, Business Development Company, Care New England Health System, Citizens Bank, Collette Travel Service, Delta Dental of Rhode Island, Dimeo Construction Company, The Hilb Group of New England, The Idea Turbine, IGT Global Solutions Corporation, The Moore Company, Navigant Credit Union, Richard Carriere, Slater Technology Fund, Teknor Apex, and The Washington Trust Company.